Skip to content

 Chandon de Briailles Savigny Les Beaune blanc Les Saucours AOC

-The Corton ranks begin with the Premier Cru »Les Valozières« and ends at the Grand Cru Corton »Le Clos du Roi« and the white one from Bressandes.
-Corton Grand Cru blanc.
-These wines still need some storage time.
-For Neal Martin, however, it was already clear at the winery that the "Corton-Bressandes is the best I have ever tasted from the barrel at this address«.
-Accordingly, he has given it 94-96 points.
-William Kelley sees the Le Clos du Roi as the strongest and awards 93-95 points in Robert Parker's The Wine Advocate.
+The range of Cortons begins with the Premier Cru »Les Valozières« and ends with the Grand Cru Corton »Le Clos du Roi« and the white Corton Grand Cru blanc from Bressandes.
+These wines still require some cellaring time.
+For Neal Martin, however, it was already clear at the winery that the »Corton-Bressandes is the finest I have ever tasted from the barrel at this address«.
+Accordingly, he awarded it 94–96 points.
+William Kelley sees Le Clos du Roi as the strongest and awards 93–95 points in Robert Parker’s The Wine Advocate.

-What is particularly exciting in 2019 is the often almost creamy fruit, which often stands on its own in the first moment until the lively acidity becomes more and more present, brings freshness with it and shines.
-The Grands Crus in particular sometimes have a fantastically elegant tannin structure and a lot of melting.
+What particularly delights in 2019 is the frequently almost creamy fruit, which often stands entirely on its own at first, until the vibrant acidity becomes increasingly present, bringing freshness and radiance.
+The Grand Crus in particular possess a fantastically elegant tannin structure and considerable softness.

 Text and wine expertise: Christoph Raffelt